DanielJHer/EAS/README.md

 # EAS
 Etch-A-Sketch

-Created an Etch-A-Sketch using CSS Flexbox and UI using Javascript DOM
+Created an Etch-A-Sketch using CSS Flexbox and using Javascrip for DOM manipulation.